 11 papers were presented by SEGD veterans and newcomers alike, selected by a peer-review panel from the Academic Task Force.
 “We might have known we were heading into unusual territory when we received nearly double the number of proposals this spring,” says Christina Lyons, Fashion Institute of Technology and chair of SEGD’s ATF.
 Four sessions took place over two days with moderated discussions by members of the Academic Taskforce interwoven throughout.

 Educator Wayne Hunt, FSEGD delivery of his curriculum on teaching 3D to 2D students was lauded roundly, as were graduate students Sabrill Holcomb, University of Minnesota, who presented her thesis on the Green Book as a wayfinding document.
 Yeohyun Ahn, University of Wisconsin Madison, shared typographic self-portraits as a response to invisibility as a woman of color and as an immigrant, and Sara Mitschke, a graduate student at Texas State University, addressed park system wayfinding and user-centric design.

-James March, Sheridan College, considered multi-sensory experiences in the design of space, and Karen Watkins took us through immersive exhibition design based on a study abroad experience.
+James March, Sheridan College, considered multi-sensory experiences in the design of space, and Karen Watkins, West Chester University of Pennsylvania took us through immersive exhibition design based on a study abroad experience.
 Other topics included alternative approaches to design research, space design for children with incarcerated mothers, social design, and design that moves beyond the screen.

 Breakout sessions were added to the program to address topical concerns.
 Attendees were invited to join in conversations on one of three prompts: how might higher education re-organize to address new models for hybrid learning, how can we increase population diversity in design education, and how can we assist and mentor students and staff given the emotional impact of current events?